-- 1. The Commission shall assign an identification number to each notified body for which the notification becomes valid in accordance with Article 33(10).
+- 1. The Commission shall assign an identification number to each notified body for which the notification becomes valid in accordance with Article 42(11).
 It shall assign a single identification number even when the body is notified under several Union acts.
-If they are successfully designated in accordance with this regulation, bodies notified pursuant to Directives 90/385/EEC and 93/42/EEC shall retain the identification number assigned to them pursuant to those directives. - 2.
-The Commission shall make the list of the bodies notified under this Regulation, including the identification numbers that have been assigned to them and the conformity assessment activities as defined in this Regulation and the types of devices for which they have been notified, accessible to the public in the database of notified bodies developed and managed by the Commission.
-It shall also make this list available on the electronic system referred to in Article 45a.
+If they are successfully designated in accordance with this Regulation, bodies notified pursuant to Directives 90/385/EEC and 93/42/EEC shall retain the identification number assigned to them pursuant to those Directives. - 2.
+The Commission shall make the list of the bodies notified under this Regulation, including the identification numbers that have been assigned to them and the conformity assessment activities as defined in this Regulation and the types of devices for which they have been notified, accessible to the public in NANDO.
+It shall also make this list available on the electronic system referred to in Article 57.
 The Commission shall ensure that the list is kept up to date.

-Monitoring and assessment of notified bodies
+Monitoring and re-assessment of notified bodies

-- 0. Notified bodies shall, without delay, and at the latest within 15 days, inform the national authority responsible for notified bodies of relevant changes which may affect their compliance with the requirements set out in Annex VI or their ability to conduct the conformity assessment activities relating to the devices for which they have been designated. - 1.
-The national authority responsible for notified bodies shall conduct monitoring of the notified bodies based on its territory and of their subsidiaries and subcontractors to ensure ongoing compliance with the requirements and the fulfilment of its obligations set out in this Regulation.
-The notified bodies shall, on request from the national authority responsible for notified bodies, supply all relevant information and documents, required to enable the authority, the Commission and other Member States to verify compliance with those criteria.

-- 2. The national authority responsible for notified bodies shall receive a copy of all requests submitted by the Commission or by another Member State authority to notified bodies on its territory relating to conformity assessments such notified bodies have carried out.
-Notified bodies shall respond without delay and within 15 days at the latest, to such requests.
-The national authority responsible for notified bodies of the Member State in which the body is established shall ensure that requests submitted by authorities of any other Member State or by the Commission are resolved unless there is a legitimate reason for not doing so in which case the matter may be referred to the MDCG. - 3.
-At least once a year, the national authority responsible for notified bodies shall re-assess whether each notified body and, when appropriate, the subsidiaries and subcontractors under its responsibility still satisfy the requirements and fulfil their obligations set out in Annex VI.
-This review shall include an on-site audit of each notified body and, when necessary, to its subsidiaries and subcontractors.
+- 1. Notified bodies shall, without delay, and at the latest within 15 days, inform the authority responsible for notified bodies of relevant changes which may affect their compliance with the requirements set out in Annex VII or their ability to conduct the conformity assessment activities relating to the devices for which they have been designated. - 2.
+The authorities responsible for notified bodies shall monitor the notified bodies established on their territory and their subsidiaries and subcontractors to ensure ongoing compliance with the requirements and the fulfilment of its obligations set out in this Regulation.
+Notified bodies shall, upon request by their authority responsible for notified bodies, supply all relevant information and documents, required to enable the authority, the Commission and other Member States to verify compliance. - 3.
+Where the Commission or the authority of a Member State submits a request to a notified body established on the territory of another Member State relating to a conformity assessment carried out by that notified body, it shall send a copy of that request to the authority responsible for notified bodies of that other Member State.
+The notified body concerned shall respond without delay and within 15 days at the latest to the request.
+The authority responsible for notified bodies of the Member State in which the body is established shall ensure that requests submitted by authorities of any other Member State or by the Commission are resolved by the notified body unless there is a legitimate reason for not doing so in which case the matter may be referred to the MDCG. - 4.
+At least once a year, the authorities responsible for notified bodies shall re-assess whether the notified bodies established on their respective territory and, where appropriate, the subsidiaries and subcontractors under the responsibility of those notified bodies still satisfy the requirements and fulfil their obligations set out in Annex VII.
+That review shall include an on-site audit of each notified body and, where necessary, of its subsidiaries and subcontractors.

-The national authority responsible for notified bodies shall conduct its monitoring and assessment activities according to an annual assessment plan to ensure that it can effectively monitor the continued compliance of the notified body with the requirements of this Regulation.
-This plan shall provide a reasoned schedule for the frequency of assessment of the notified body and, in particular, associated subsidiaries and subcontractors.
+The authority responsible for notified bodies shall conduct its monitoring and assessment activities according to an annual assessment plan to ensure that it can effectively monitor the continued compliance of the notified body with the requirements of this Regulation.
+That plan shall provide a reasoned schedule for the frequency of assessment of the notified body and, in particular, associated subsidiaries and subcontractors.
 The authority shall submit its annual plan for monitoring or assessment for each notified body for which it is responsible to the MDCG and to the Commission.